xDecisionSystems/fastMongo/README.md

 What the script does:
 - Downloads fastMongo source files from GitHub
 - Installs MongoDB and runtime dependencies
-- Copies downloaded source into `/opt/fastmongo`
+- Copies source into `/opt/fastmongo`
 - Creates a Python virtualenv and installs API dependencies
-- Creates MongoDB writer user and reader user (API runtime uses reader for reads and writer for writes)
+- Creates MongoDB writer and reader users
-- Writes runtime env file to `/etc/fastmongo/fastmongo.env`
+- Writes runtime env to `/etc/fastmongo/fastmongo.env`
 - Creates and starts `fastmongo-api` systemd service

 Verify: